 Let us look at this cycle in more detail.
-The overall Adrenal Fatigue recovery curve is composed of multiple mini-cycles.
-Each mini-cycle consist of three periods:
+The overall adrenal fatigue recovery curve is composed of multiple mini-cycles.
+Each mini-cycle consists of three periods.

 Most self-guided programs achieve success in ascending the first cycle.
 Those who take stimulatory nutrients often experience an initial sense of well-being, followed by a prolonged plateau that is unable to ascend further.
 We call this "hitting the wall".
 Regardless of what nutrients are given, the body fails to gain more energy.
 Fatigue continues, as illustrated in the graph below in line A